tdepke2/CircuitSim2/dev/chunks.md

 * Running the simulation.
     * This could be undone by caching recently modified chunks when the sim pauses.
 If we track modification times for each chunk it should be easy, using the save state of a chunk may be an alternative option but probably has drawbacks.
     * What if an edit is made while the sim is running?
 How can the edit be undone without reverting back to when it was paused?
+    * Maybe instead cache a copy of chunks that tick or load during the sim, and restore these on undo?
+We could keep only one copy to reduce memory (meaning only one sim run can be undone, undoing edits across multiple sim runs may get wonky).

 The following should not be undoable:
 * Selections (with the exceptions that undo/redo should deselect everything, and delete should re-select the area).